 Calculating averages is a fundamental operation in many programming tasks, from basic statistics to complex scientific computing.
 In C, arrays serve as a key data structure to store sequences of elements which can then be manipulated for operations like averaging.
 C’s straightforward handling of arrays, combined with its control structures, makes it an excellent choice for implementing such algorithms.

-In this article, you will learn how to compute the average of a set of numbers stored in an array using C. This will include setting up the array, using loops to traverse the array, and performing arithmetic to find the average.
+In this article, you will learn how to calculate the average in C using arrays.
+Specifically, we will write a C program to calculate the average of array elements.
+This tutorial will include setting up the array, using loops to traverse the array, and performing arithmetic to find the average.
 Examples will be provided to illustrate the process.

 Start by including the necessary headers and declare the main function.